HOW THE STARTING SYSTEM WORKS

 Damage to the electrical windings is usually too difficult to deal with at home.
 An auto-electrician can cure armature short circuit in the field coils, but anything else calls for fitting new components.
 A single fault in the motor is probably worth repairing, but if you find more than one fault, check the cost of all the spares you need.
 You may find it cheaper - and quicker - to replace the motor with another one.

-Download this guide, it has very good instructions to fix or replace starters/alternators.
+Download this guide, instructions to fix or replace starters/alternators.
 Checking of battery are also presented.

 Herstelwerk of dienswerk